xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 - ChromeTask
 - ChromeUpdater

-The scheduled task contains the following command.
-The command executes a base64 payload.
+The scheduled task contains the following command which executes a PowerShell command with a base64 payload.

 ```
 cmd /c start /min "" powershell -ExecutionPolicy Bypass -WindowStyle Hidden -E <base64EncodedPayload>
 ```

+I have observed two scenarios of how the payload payload is executed.

-The base64 payload is originally obfuscated by the malware coder.
-A descrmable function exists to reconstructs base64 payload.
+1. A descrmable function exists to reconstructs base64 payload.

 ```cs
 Dictionary<char, char> replaceDict = new Dictionary<char, char>